Samajwadi Party and Congress seal alliance for Uttar Pradesh Assembly elections

 The Samajwadi Party on Sunday announced a pre-poll alliance with the Congress for the upcoming Uttar Pradesh elections, reported ANI.
 The Congress will contest 104-106 seats in the 403-seat Assembly, party sources told the news agency.
 The confirmation follows reports that negotiations on the political pact had failed.

-Chief Minister Akhilesh Yadav released his party’s manifesto at an event in Lucknow, though his father and Samajwadi Party founder Mulayam Singh Yadav and uncle Shivpal Yadav were present at the event.
+Chief Minister Akhilesh Yadav released his party’s manifesto at an event in Lucknow, though his father and Samajwadi Party founder Mulayam Singh Yadav and uncle Shivpal Yadav gave the event a miss.
 The chief minister urged voters to give his party another chance to govern the state.

 Taking a jibe at Prime Minister Narendra Modi’s promise of “achhe din” (good days), the chief minister said the Centre might now consider granting funds and incentives to the state in the Budget since the elections were round the corner.